MananKGarg/NCC-Magazine/Timeline/ATC Day 5.md

 # ATC DAY 5 :

 The fifth day began with Yoga in the early morning session .
-The germane session was organized for the rest half of the cadets to emphasize the importance of Yoga in our bustling life , in which they were taught to concentrate better and to avail Yoga in a spiritual way .
+The germane session was organized for the half of the cadets to emphasize the importance of Yoga in our bustling life , in which they were taught to concentrate better and to avail Yoga in a spiritual way .
 The Yoga session was followed by an Intercollege Debate Competition on the topic of ‘Militancy and Terrorism can be stopped by observing Human Rights’ in the morning session .
 The competition was an exquisite one as so many great ideas and different spiffing viewpoints were put forward by the cadets of different colleges .
 The competition was followed by an applaudable lecture by the esteemed IRS officer Reshma